lily-mara/lily-mara.github.io/content/posts/images-esp32/index.md

 <div class="callout">
 	<div class="callout-inner">
         <div class="callout-header">NOTE</div>
-        You do not <em>need</em> a Lilygo T-Display to follow along with these instructions, your Rust code should compile just fine if you don't have a board to flash, but these instructions assume you have a hardware board connected to your computer that can be flashed.
+        <p>You do not <em>need</em> a Lilygo T-Display to follow along with these instructions, your Rust code should compile just fine if you don't have a board to flash, but these instructions assume you have a hardware board connected to your computer that can be flashed.</p>
   </div>
 </div>